jordymeow/meow-gallery/readme.txt

 Nothing yet.

 == Changelog ==

+= 3.3.7 =
+* Update: Avoid having one photo left alone when using the Tiles Layout.

 = 3.3.6 =
 * Add: Possibility to switch between src-set and precise image sizes (thumbnail, medium, large, full).